stephannielsen/robot-challenge/README.md

   }
 ```

 Spin up a postgres database, for example with the provided `docker-compose.yml`.
-First, copy and rename `.env.example` as `.env` your database details.
+Copy and rename `.env.example` as `.env` your database details.

 Then:

 ```sh
 # From root directory